 Consider your INTENTIONS.

-Before fine-tuning your goals, ask:
+Before fine-tuning your goals and action steps, ask:

 - What result do I seek?